-After the data was collected, it was edited, coded and finally analyzed by using descriptive statistical tools.
-Statistical Package for Social Science (SPSS) version 2.0 was employed for data entry and analysis.
-Accordingly, the collected data related to Agent Banking general policies and procedures, Agent Banking implementation challenges and opportunities were analyzed using different descriptive statistics such as mean and standard deviation.
+After the data will be collected, it will be edited, coded and finally analyzed by using descriptive statistical tools.
+Statistical Package for Social Science (SPSS) version 2.0 will be employed for data entry and analysis.

+Accordingly, the collected data related to Agent Banking general policies and procedures, Agent Banking implementation challenges and opportunities will be analyzed using different descriptive statistics such as mean and standard deviation.